yan-batista/yan-batista/README.md

 # 👋 Hello!
 Welcome to my Github profile.
+Hi, my name is Yan and I'm passionate about web development.
+I have some experience with React, Typescript and Ruby on Rails.
+I enjoy learning new technologies and challenging myself to improve.
+I'm always looking for opportunities to improve my skills and contribute to interesting projects.

 ## My name is Yan Batista.

 - 🔭 I’m currently working on a Ruby on Rails Project for Project Management